Andrew W. Mellon Screening and Discussion

 Philippe Leonard lives and works in Montreal.
 His artistic practice focuses on still and moving images, through film, photography, performance, and installations.
 His theoretical and aesthetic reflections focus on the complex temporality of still and moving images, the spectral dimension of physical spaces, and expanded documentary practices.
 He completed a Bachelor’s degree in Film Production at the Mel Hoppenheim School of Cinema and a Master of Fine Arts at Concordia University.
 In 2013, he was awarded a residency at the MIT Media Lab to study under the mentorship of Harun Farocki.

-This multi-screen work and live edit of high resolution video and 16 mm film will be followed by a conversation between the work’s director Rosalind Morris and Philippe Leonard, its video editor and 16 mm film artist.
+This multi-screen work and live edit of high resolution video and 16 mm film will be followed by a conversation between the work’s director Rosalind Morris, Philippe Leonard, its video editor and 16 mm film artist, Yolanda Ariadne Collins, Fellow 2018-20 at ICI Berlin, and Astrid Deuber-Mankowsky, Professor of Media Studies and Gender Studies at the Ruhr-Universität Bochum.

 An event of the American Academy in Berlin in cooperation with the ICI Berlin